Coronavirus digest: Denmark plans COVID vaccination passport | DW | 03.02.2021

 "This is light at the end of the tunnel for very many companies," said Brian Mikkelsen, the head of the Danish Chamber of Commerce.

-The prospect of special privileges for vaccinated people has stirred vigorous debate in the European Union, as well as efforts to develop a unified system for certifying vaccination.
+The prospect of special privileges for vaccinated people— as well as efforts to develop a unified system for certifying vaccination — has stirred vigorous debate in the European Union.

 The European Commission has been looking at proposals for vaccination certificates, but has said that, for now, such certificates would only be used for medical purposes.